moneals/addresser/README.md

 ## Contributing

 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

-## To Do List
-* Handle tabs and newlines as delimiters